thehyve/python_fhir2transmart/README.rst

    :target: https://pypi.org/project/fhir2transmart/

-This package contains a mapper that reads data from `HL7 FHIR`_ (STU 3 or R4) resources and translates them to the data model or the TranSMART_ platform, an open source data sharing and analytics platform for translational biomedical research.
+This package contains a mapper that reads data from `HL7 FHIR`_ (STU 3 or R4) resources and translates them to the data model of the TranSMART_ platform, an open source data sharing and analytics platform for translational biomedical research.

 It also provides a utility that applies the mapper and writes the translated data to tab-separated files